 I also recommend rolling/using a spiked ball to help keep muscles loose.
 Massage therapy, working with a physical therapist, and visiting a chiropractor are other options if you have problems with poor form, reduced range of motion, and a lot of stiffness.

 Stop smoking and avoid consuming too much alcohol.

 Eliminate inflammatory foods from your diet, including those that contain added sugar, processed oils, refined carbohydrates, artificial and chemical ingredients, alcohol, and even caffeine.

-Avoid very hot or cold temperatures that can make symptoms like tingling and color changes in your hands worse.
+Avoid very hot or cold temperatures that can worsen symptoms like tingling and color changes in your hands.

-If you are taking any medications that can reduce blood flow, this can contribute to TOS.
+If you take any medications that can reduce blood flow, this can contribute to TOS.
 Talk to your doctor about some alternatives.

 If you are treating thoracic outlet syndrome for the first time, I recommend that you consult a physician before beginning any treatment program.

 Make sure to rule out any other conditions that may be causing you pain and discomfort.
-If you notice that your symptoms get worse when you start exercising and stretching, always make sure to stop and see your doctor for help.
+If you notice that your symptoms worsen when you start exercising and stretching, always make sure to stop and see your doctor for help.